suyogmungale/Realtime_code_editor/README.md

 npm run build
 This will create a build folder with the optimized production build of the project.

-Dependencies
+<h3>Dependencies<h3>
 Real Time Code Editor uses the following dependencies:

-React
+1. React
-React DOM
+2. React DOM
-React Router DOM
+3. React Router DOM
-Socket.IO
+4. Socket.IO
-Socket.IO client
+5. Socket.IO client
-Express
+6. Express
-UUID
+7. UUID
-Codemirror
+8. Codemirror
-React Avatar
+9. React Avatar
-React Hot Toast
+10. React Hot Toast
 Web Vitals
 Contributing
 Contributions to the project are always welcome.
 To contribute, follow these steps: